seanpmaxwell/Typescript-Best-Practices/README.md

 - **Linear**
   Executes a series of commands, often for **startup-time** logic.

 You can see a full list of script examples [here](Script-Examples.md).

+#### Namespace-object-scripts are great for organization
+I believe that for organzing the backbone of logic (both server and client-side, with the exception of JSX elements of course), namespace-object scripts are a much better than classes or inventory-scripts.

+Reasons:
+- That way we only need one import at the top
+- It's easier differentiate between public and helper functions
+- We don't end up with name conflicts for two modules which have the same name for a function that is exported.
+- Classes should not be used as namespaces: see the [Classes](#classes) section.

 <br/><b>***</b><br/>